Skip to main content

 Content

-Content blocks are the actual elements your users see—text, images, buttons, dividers, and HTML.
+Content blocks are the elements recipients see — text, images, buttons, dividers, and HTML.
 Drag a content block into a row column.
 It automatically adapts to the column width.

 Available content blocks